gto76/python-cheatsheet/README.md

 * **RotatingFileHandler creates and deletes files based on 'maxBytes', 'backupCount' args.**
 * **An object with `'filter(<LogRecord>)'` method (or the method itself) can be added to loggers and handlers via addFilter().
 Message is dropped if filter() returns a false value.**

-#### Creates a logger that writes all messages to file and sends them to the root's handler that prints warnings or higher:
+#### Creates a logger that writes all messages to a file and sends them to the root's handler that prints warnings or higher:
 ```python
 >>> logger = log.getLogger('my_module')
 >>> handler = log.FileHandler('test.log', encoding='utf-8')